shikharmukherji/csc207_ai_exercise/README.txt

+Acts as a command-line-based primality test, and compares a naive primality test to an implementation of the Miller-Rabin primality test.

 Uses JAVA 20, and JUnit for testing.

 To compile, enter the src directory and in the command line, enter the command 'javac PrimeChecker.java'.